On a grand side street in Holborn can be found an equally grand-looking water pump.

 The three bollards must have been added soon afterwards though, as they were themselves listed in 1974.
 As the water pump is rather shiny and clean, it was recently restored with funding from Historic England.

-It is also decorated with arms of St Andrew and St George on the side, probably after St Andrew Holborn, the former parish that the water pump sits within.
+It is also decorated with the arms of St Andrew and St George on the side, probably after St Andrew Holborn, the former parish that the water pump sits within.

 As it is now, it’s one of those odd relics of times past that decorate our streets and make them so interesting to wander around.